post-self/post-self.ink/content/stories/prophecies.md

 The next finger, tapped.
 "The second was about Michelle's death, and I will not repeat it."

 She tapped her ring finger.
 "The third happened in the midst of a play — one of my yearly performances — and in the scene, I was to fall to my knees and cry out, "The knife!
-At her neck, the knife!."
+At her neck, the knife!"
 But instead, I passed out and apparently mumbled words not in the script which tallied exactly with Sasha's experience."

 There was a moment of silence as she considered the fourth and how best to describe it, not least because of the easy comparison to What Right Have I's dream as explained.
 Finally, she tapped her pinkie "The fourth was a dream of a core part of me being removed through the back of my neck, a disappearing from the world and becoming a ghost in the next.
 There was more that I do not understand, visions of a field, a park, but I had that dream every night on the five nights leading up to New Year's."